Sean-Bradley/SeansOWINRestfulService/README.md

 and run it.

-Self Hosetd RESTful service that supports GET, POST, PUT and DELETE against a vary basic data store is now running.
+Self Hosetd RESTful service that supports GET, POST, PUT and DELETE against a vary basic data store is now running at http://127.0.0.1:8080/